the-other-mariana/computational-geometry/subdivision-intersection/README.md

     - Primes get old Prev, but take Next from the Circular List.
     - BPrimes get old Next, but take Prev from the Circular List.

-**Face Update**
-1. Loop over the Edge map to find **cycles**, that represent possible faces.
-    -  A cycle is made by finding the next *unvisited* Edge in the map that makes a shape.
-2. For each cycle, obtain the Edge that has the left-most Origin Vertex.
-3. With this Edge obtained, called *a*, grab also its Prev Edge, called *b*, and perform a cross product *a* x *b*.
-If the cross product length is >= 0, their angle is larger than 180°, and therefore it is an **external**.
-If the cross product is < 0, then the angle is smaller than 180° and the cycle is **internal**.

-The [code main.py](https://github.com/the-other-mariana/computational-geometry/blob/master/subdivision-intersection/main.py) now joins the vertices, edges and faces present each layer from an N number of layers.
-If we take [folder 01 (2 layers)](https://github.com/the-other-mariana/computational-geometry/blob/master/subdivision-intersection/input/01/) and plot all the combined faces, we get the following. <br />

 - `.ver` file (layer03.ver):

 ```
 Vertex File
 #################################